fbdnl/Mage2TS/README.md

 *Mapping Magento 2 APIs to Typescript.
 Firebase ready.*

 Mage2TS takes in the Swagger schema of a Magento 2 installation, cleans it up and generates a Typescript class with all the methods needed to interact with the REST endpoints.
+Generated class can be uploaded to Firebase in order to use it within *Cloud Functions*.

 ## Installation